juanpc2018/No-macsfancontrol-for-Linux-but.../README.md

 it allows to manually control Fan speed on a Laptop!, also allows to control fans in MacPro 5,1 2010 and many other Macs.

+Macs are designed to be Silent Mode = very slow attack rising speed fan curve.

 but there is No macsfancontrol for Linux, has been asked many times to Crystalidea but they refuse to build for Linux.